matteo65/ZedmeeHash/README.md

 # ZedmeeHash 32/64
-Strong, fast, simple, non-cryptographic 32/64 universal hash function
+Strong, fast, simple, non-cryptographic 32/64 hash function

 Zedmee is based on the use of a table of random numbers (lookup table); the algorithm is minimalist and uses only bitwise, shift and adding operations.